saramic/republic-of-data/insights/README.md

   - new trams e-class trams, what impact has this had?
   - how can we find outliers? how can we clean the data?
   - disasters, protests, natural disasters, floods
+  - impact of food delivery, deliveroo, coles delivery, uber eats, etc on transport
+    - when where these services started?

 ## Answers